diku-dk/futhark-website/blog/2021-08-05-half-precision-floats.md

 for operations, which is `float`, and the *storage type* used for arrays, which is `uint16_t`.
-When reading an `f16` from an array, we must use a function to convert from the storage type to the scalar type - fortunately, the library linked above contained such a function and its inverse.
+When reading an `f16` from an array, we must use a function to convert from the storage type to the scalar type - fortunately, the library linked above contains such a function and its inverse.
 This means that `f16` operations might produce different results depending on whether they are emulated or not, as emulation only performs the rounding at the end, while true `f16`